 Imagine the Northern Forest as a worldwide destination for tourism, based on top-quality tourism providers—lodges, inns, professional outdoor guides, rafting and canoeing companies, restaurants and more—providing high-quality experiences to visitors and year-round jobs that pay well for employees.

 Imagine a vibrant and innovative wood product manufacturing sector that provides consistent, well paying jobs by producing the highest value products.
-Add to this scene a new Community Forest that stabilizes forestland ownership and earns income for the town by selling timber, carbon credits and wood for modern wood heating, while also providing easy access for recreation.
+Add to this scene a new Community Forest that stabilizes forestland ownership and earns income for the town by selling timber and wood for modern wood heating, while also providing easy access for recreation.